-G4.10.6.2.
-Application of Articles 4.10.4.3 and 4.10.4.4 to Second EAD Rule Violation Where a Person Responsible and/or member of the Support Personnel who commits a second EAD Rule violation establishes entitlement to suspension or reduction of a portion of the period of Ineligibility under Article 4.10.4.3 or Article 4.10.4.4 above, the Hearing Panel shall first determine the otherwise applicable period of Ineligibility and then apply the appropriate suspension or reduction of the period of Ineligibility.
-The remaining period of Ineligibility, after applying any suspension or reduction under Articles 4.10.4.3 and 4.10.4.4 above, must be at least one-fourth of the otherwise applicable period of Ineligibility.
+G4.10.5.2.
+Application of Articles 4.10.4.3 and 4.10.4.4 to Second EAD Rule Violation Where a Person Responsible and/or member of the Support Personnel who commits a second EAD Rule violation establishes entitlement to suspension or reduction of a portion of the period of Ineligibility under Article 4.10.4.3 or Article 4.10.4.4 above, the Hearing Panel shall first determine the otherwise applicable period of Ineligibility and then apply the appropriate suspension or reduction of the period of Ineligibility, after applying any suspension or reduction under Articles 4.10.4.3 and 4.10.4.4 above, must be at least one-fourth of the otherwise applicable period of Ineligibility.

-G4.10.6.3.
-Third EAD Rule Violation following two EAD Rule Violations, two ECM Rule Violations or an EAD Rule and an ECM Rule Violation
+G4.10.5.3.
+Third EAD Rule Violation following two EAD Rule Violations, two ECM Rule Violations or an EAD Rule and an ECM Rule Violation a) an EAD Rule violation and an ECM Rule violation or b) two ECM Rule violations, this will be considered as a factor in determining aggravating circumstances under Article 4.10.5 above.